-BEAVERTON, Ore. – Faced with the reality of no longer being able to meet in person with their 4-H youth, Washington County Extension has turned to Facebook videos that as a group have been watched more than 2,500 times – and counting.
+BEAVERTON, Ore. – Faced with the reality of no longer being able to meet in person with their 4-H youth at the beginning of the COVID-19 pandemic, Washington County Extension turned to Facebook videos that as a group have been watched nearly 5,000 times – and counting.

-4-H Together on Thursdays is a weekly feature on the Washington County Facebook page.
+4-H Together on Thursdays was a weekly feature on the Washington County Facebook page.
 The first pre-recorded video announcing the program premiered on March 25.
-Since then, the videos focus on home-based activities with:
+The videos focus on home-based activities including:

 “After shifting to remote work under the state’s ‘Stay Home, Save Lives’ order, we knew it was important to stay connected and keep learning together,” said Alice Phillips, 4-H faculty in Washington County.